lsbjordao/Bull-ProFlora-paper-algorithms/README.md

 node taxonProfile-view
 ```

-4. The outcome is an HTML file, which can be opened, with a table rendered dinamically according with the json loaded:
+4. The outcome is an HTML file, which can be opened, with a table rendered dinamically according with the json loaded, similar to the following:

 | Threat            | Last Year | Annual Rate | p-Value       | R²     | Last Year Area (km²) | Last Year Percentage (%) |
 |-------------------|-----------|-------------|---------------|--------|----------------------|--------------------------|